andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - [C++ Programming Courses] This repository collects 3 of programming courses for C++.
+In this path, you will learn and practice basic C++ programming.
+Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
+By completing.
 - [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - [Linux Programming Courses] This repository collects 5 of programming courses for Linux.
+Linux is one of the most popular operating systems in the world.
+It is used in everything from desktop computers to servers and even mobile devices.
+This skill tree will teach you how to use Linux from the co.
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Awesome userland tools.